Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Results for the case of spheres

-then $x_j=0$ for all $1\le j\le N$. \end{proposition} As we shall show in Theorem~\ref{thm:bound_K}, for subharmonic kernels, points do not accumulate away from $A$.
-As an illustration, here we state the result for the class of Riesz kernels and a special choice of $A$, which generalizes a result from \cite{2013erdelyisaff}. \begin{proposition} Fix $p\ge2$ and $s\in (-\infty, p-2]$.
-Let the kernel $K_s$ be defined as in \eqref{def_Ks}.
+Summing up the inequalities \eqref{0_better_forallxi}, we find a contradiction to \eqref{Nprime_better_0}, and thus $N'\ge d+1$, as desired. \end{proof} By Theorem~\ref{thm:bound_K}, for subharmonic Riesz kernels (i.e. for $s>p-2\ge 0$), points do not accumulate away from $A$.
+In contrast, the following result demonstrates that the opposite property can hold for superharmonic Riesz potentials.
+This proposition generalizes a result from \cite{2013erdelyisaff}. \begin{proposition} Fix $p\ge2$ and $s\in (-\infty, p-2]$.
 If the compact set $A\subset\mathbb R^p$ is such that

 where $\mathbb B^p$ denotes the unit ball in $\mathbb R^p$ centered at the origin, then a multiset $\omega_N^*=\{x_1,\ldots,x_N\}\subset\mathbb R^p$ satisfies